thebooleanguy/dictionary-app/README.md

-Here's the updated README with the LRU Cache section integrated into the relevant parts:

----

 # 🌟 Dictionary Web App

 A simple yet powerful dictionary web application with autocomplete and spell-checking features, leveraging advanced data structures and algorithms.
 Built using Java and Spring Boot for a University DSA Project.
 Still a work in progress!